psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 the loss of all progress.
 Condor can even migrate these checkpoints across nodes, in case your job has the oppourtunity to resume processing on a different machine.

-For information on how to use checkpointing with your jobs, take a look into ``/usr/share/doc/condor/README.Debian`` on Medusa.
+For information on how to use checkpointing with your jobs, take a look at ``/usr/share/doc/condor/README.Debian`` on Medusa.

-Condor-related modifications on Medusa
+Condor-related Modifications on Medusa
 ======================================

 condor_qsub